Resident in despair over ‘perpetual’ fly-tipping near her home

 Speaking of the impact on her quality of life, she said that living on her road “inflicts misery”, is “embarrassing” and has left her feeling “ashamed”, and has left other neighbours unable to move out of the area due to not being able to sell their properties.

-In a letter to Cllr Paul Cousin, the resident wrote: “I have the misfortune to live exactly opposite [the address] and therefore am simply unable to not see what has been and is still taking place at this property.
+In a letter to Cllr Paul Cousin, the resident wrote: “I have the misfortune to live [near the address] and therefore am simply unable to not see what has been and is still taking place at this property.

 “Over the 12 years that I have been a tenant in this road, I have witnessed the regular, perpetual dumping of all sorts of waste items onto the frontage of this property which occurs all year round, each and every year.”